lbugnion/sample-azure-coinvalue/trial-account.md

-# Creating a trial account and a resource group in Azure
+# Creating a trial account and a storage account in Azure

 In order to try this sample, you will need an Azure subscription (which can be a free trial).
 This walkthrough will guide you step-by-step to create an Azure account and create a new resource group.